fhellwig/creole-parser/README.md

 Python 3.2 Creole wiki markup parser.

+- Processes wiki markup text in a single-pass.
+- Does not use regular expression substitution.
+- Does not require any other modules.

 ## Introduction

 This module parses Cerole wiki version 1.0 markup text into HTML5 or XHTML.